juttle/juttle-gmail-adapter/README.md

 # Juttle Gmail Adapter

-GMail adapter for the [Juttle data flow language](https://github.com/juttle/juttle).
+Gmail adapter for the [Juttle data flow language](https://github.com/juttle/juttle).

 This uses the